projectmesa/mesa/docs/intro-tutorial.rst

     for i in range(10):
         model.step()

 Next, we need to get some data out of the model.
 Specifically, we want to see the distribution of the agent's wealth.
-We can get the wealth values with list comprehension, and then use matplotlib (or the graphics library of your choice) to visualize a histogram.
+We can get the wealth values with list comprehension, and then use matplotlib (or another graphics library) to visualize the data in a histogram.

 .. code-block:: python